-Allan Melvin, who played the recurring role of Sam Franklin and Sam the Butcher, concurrently played a recurring role on All in the Family (1971), which is often viewed as an antithesis, (opposite genre and personality) to The Brady Bunch, Melvin also was comical, Sergeant Hacker, on Gomer Pyle: USMC (1964), that starred Jim Nabors.
+Allan Melvin, who played the recurring role of Sam Franklin the Butcher, concurrently played a recurring role on All in the Family (1971), which is often viewed as an antithesis, (opposite genre and personality) to The Brady Bunch.
+Melvin also was comical Sergeant Hacker, on Gomer Pyle: USMC (1964), that starred Jim Nabors.
 Allan Melvin also acted as a criminal occasionally on The Andy Griffith Show (1960) earlier in his career.
-Nabors and Melvin work acted on Andy Griffith's show.
+Nabors and Melvin both acted on The Andy Griffith show.

 Due to constant squabbling with the producers, Robert Reed would likely have been fired prior to the start of the sixth season.
 According to Sherwood Schwartz, the role of Mike Brady would have been recast, or simply killed off.

 Most of the cast had braces on the show at one point or another.
 Susan Olsen, Maureen McCormick, Eve Plumb and Mike Lookinland all had braces on the show.
 (There was even episode called Brace Yourself about Marcia getting braces.)